cheahcha/cs5446-energy-usage-optimization/README.md

 - forecasting_eda.ipynb: Contains the code cells for plotting time-series and generating forecasts.
 - utils/: Contains forecasting and plotting functions for forecasting_eda.ipynb

+### Evaluation
+- mdp_evaluation.ipynb: Contains the code cells for comparing original consumption data against the electricity consumption with the MDP-based model.